boardfish/com2001-assignment-1/Design/Design-3.md

 (5,4) - scores 3, anti-score is 2

-TODO: come up with a function to find the strongest first moves.

 ## Endgame

 Aim for 61, otherwise go for 59 - it's more common to score 2 than anything